charMstr/GNL_lover/README.md

 	And redirect the output in a file.
 Then do a diff with the original file.
 	ex: $>diff -u user_output test_file3

+7/	the "manual_correction_sandbox" folder is there for ease. but not used.
+	you can copy the get_next_line* files there and have a main ready for you. it takes as input argument the name of a file to display on stdin.
+	note: it always add a '\n' to the last read line.

 6/	the scripts have been set to a 777 rights for you to enjoy life at its
 	maximum.